q4niel/MC-Fetch-Gen/readme.md

 ### The generated scripts depend on curl.

 1. **Download the Executable**
-Download the latest release from the GitHub releases section.
+<br>Download the latest release from the GitHub releases section.

 3. **Configure your JSON File**
-Create your JSON configuration file in the same directory as the executable.
+<br>Create your JSON configuration file in the same directory as the executable.
-Name it 'mcfg.json'.
+<br>Name it 'mcfg.json'.

 4. **Running the Executable**
-Run the executable.
+<br>Run the executable.
 This will generate a new directory by your configuration within the same folder.
 Inside the build folder, you will find shell scripts (.sh) for Unix-like systems and batch scripts (.bat) for Windows.
 There will also be multiple script versions depending on your **Minecraft** environment: **server**, **client**, or **full**.

 5. **Script Usage**
    Place the script within the Minecraft root folder, typically **.minecraft**.